 5. Apply for financial aid.

-There are a variety of options available for eligible students to help fund your education, including federal loans, scholarships and grants.
+There are a variety of options available for eligible students to help fund your education, including grants, scholarships and federal loans.

 Start your financial aid application as soon as possible so you can be ready when classes begin.

 6. Learn what prior learning credits you may be eligible to receive.